 Current Research Hidden

-The University of Illinois at Urbana-Champaign will host the eighth Annual Second Language Acquisition and Teacher Education (SLATE) Graduate Research Symposium on Thursday, May 5, 2016 (9:00 am – 5:30 pm) in the Foreign Languages Building.
+The University of Illinois at Urbana-Champaign will host the ninth Annual Second Language Acquisition and Teacher Education (SLATE) Graduate Research Symposium on Thursday, May 4, 2017 (9:00 am – 5:30 pm) in the Foreign Languages Building.

-This year, the symposium will feature lectures by two distinguished scholars in the area of Second Language Acquisition: Prof. Charlene Polio (Michigan State University) and Prof. Mark Dressman (Illinois, Curriculum & Instruction).
+This year, the symposium will feature lectures by two distinguished scholars in the area of Second Language Acquisition: Prof. Eve Zyzik (University of California-Santa Cruz) and Prof. Silvina Montrul (Illinois, Linguistics and Spanish).
 There will also be two poster sessions during which graduate students in SLATE will present their current research.

 The schedule for the day’s events appears below.
 Please mark your calendars!